 - Relevance –insights into customer buying context to present the best products

-Collectively they represent a journey from considering IT issues through to getting the right offer in front of a prospective customer by understanding more about them.
+Collectively they represent a journey from considering IT issues through to getting the right offer in front of a prospective customer by understanding more about.
 And that does not mean analytics to more forcefully sell the same old product.
 It’s about understanding the customer and their needs.

 This article focuses on the first two pillars – the two that together are the basics for a distribution system.